-K.V. took an inventory of friends’ suggestions, many of whom called for a pool, but found herself inspired by the gardens of Mexico and Brazil.
-Quiet retreats that were more lush than luxe, welcoming spaces for relaxation and fun without being overly designed.
+K.V. received suggestions from friends, including calls for a pool, but found herself inspired by gardens of Mexico and Brazil.
+Quiet retreats that are lush rather than luxe; welcoming spaces for relaxation and fun that aren’t overly designed.
 Hosting friends and barbecues was top of mind.

-Her vision for cedar fencing turned out to be the defining element of the project.
-The yard would be framed by warm, reddened cedar boards, split into a few distinct areas for lounging and dining, and incorporate a bit of natural asymmetry with lots of clean lines.
-Her Sweeten contractor got to work clearing the yard entirely, pulling up everything until they reached fresh dirt to make way for a clean slate.
+Her vision for cedar fencing became the defining element of the project.
+The yard was framed by reddened cedar boards, split into a few distinct areas for lounging and dining, and incorporated natural asymmetry with clean lines.
+Her Sweeten contractor cleared the yard entirely, pulling up everything until they reached fresh dirt to make way for a clean slate.

-Once the plot was cleared and leveled, he began installing stained cedar fencing around the full perimeter of the yard, preserving the lone mature tree taking up residence in the far right corner.
-The crew discovered bluestone under the rubbish during demolition and they were able to re-purpose it cost-effectively by the back entry; stepping down off the back steps into the garden, the upcycled bluestone blocks create a pathway onto square slabs that lead to the right of the yard into an elevated oasis at the very back, where gravel supports a simple perch.
+After clearing and leveling the plot, he installed stained cedar fencing around the full perimeter of the yard.
+He took care to preserve the lone mature tree in the far right corner of the yard.
+The crew discovered bluestone under the rubbish during demolition and they were able to re-purpose it cost-effectively by the back entry.
+The upcycled bluestone blocks created a pathway onto square slabs that lead to the right of the yard into an elevated oasis at the very back, where gravel supports a simple perch.

-Fresh sod was used sparingly but with high impact in the yard’s midsection to create the green, lush aesthetic that K.V. was after.
-She’s the first to admit that grass is a lot of work, but it’s helped her acquire a bit of a green thumb, a better sense of gardening, and ambitions for more extensive planting next season.
-With the new row of mulch running along the left side of the fencing, thriving with healthy annuals, perennials and blooms, K.V. has a fabulous foundation for her newly acquired greenskeeping skills.
+Although they used fresh sod sparingly, it greatly impacted the yard’s midsection to create a green, lush aesthetic.
+K.V. admitted that having grass is a lot of work, but because of it, she’s acquired a green thumb, a better sense of gardening, and ambitions for increased plantings next season.
+A row of mulch runs along the left side of the fencing with annuals, perennials, and blooms, K.V. has a fabulous foundation for her newly acquired greenskeeping skills.

-K.V. outfitted her backyard retreat with a few necessities for a summer siesta or kicking back with friends and local fare.
+K.V. outfitted her backyard with some necessities for a summer siesta or kicking back with friends and local fare.
 The elevated seating area in the back includes handpicked Acapulco chairs in bright colors, plus a fire pit and hammock (which she considered tossing until she made peace with the fact that she spent most of her days relaxing here).
-The paved walkway houses an outdoor table and bench seating plus a grill.
+The paved walkway houses an outdoor table and bench seating, plus a grill.